 This guide does not guarantee that a request will be granted.
 All proposals received will be evaluated on its potential value within the County United Way footprint, including Allegany, Garrett, Hampshire, and Mineral Counties.

-Grants will be considered from nonprofit organizations which are in good standing with the IRS, eligible churches, government agencies, and schools.
-Individuals who wish to present a community project must obtain a partnership with an eligible 501c3 organization.
+Grants will be considered from nonprofit organizations that are in good standing with the IRS, eligible churches, government agencies, and schools.
+Individuals and groups who wish to present a community project must first obtain a partnership with an eligible 501c3 organization.
 The service must be provided within the County United Way footprint.

-Organizations must comply with the requirements of County United Way and certify compliance with the USA Patriot Act, complete a W-9 and abide by a memorandum of understanding, which will include the responsibility of reporting related to an awarded grant.
+Organizations must comply with the requirements of County United Way and certify compliance with the USA Patriot Act, complete a W-9 and, if awarded, abide by the following criteria:

-Requests for equipment priced at $500 or more will include the expected lifespan of the equipment and any projected maintenance costs and will include at least two (preferably three) quotes.
-Applications without additional quotes will require an explanation.
+Requests for equipment priced at $500 or more will include the expected lifespan of the equipment and any projected maintenance costs and will include at least two quotes.
+Specific recognition of purchase will be reviewed if awarded.

 County United Way cannot meet every need and therefore will not accept applications for:

 Organizations should not view these grants as an ongoing funding stream for annual projects.
-Consideration will be given on a year-to-year basis and repetitive requests will be subject to a more specific reporting mechanism.
+Consideration will be given on a quarterly and annual basis.
+Repetitive requests must meet spending stipulations.